michaelkryukov/smoloki/README.md

 - Calls to `push` method will never throw.
 Any exception will just be logged using `logging`.
 - Keys in labels and information must be strings.
+If `None` is provided as value in case of python, it will be serialized as empty string.
 - Values in labels and information must be string, integers or floats.
 - If no `base_endpoint` provided (using parameter or env), nothing will happen.